Inside squalid house where disabled man was enslaved and starved by wife and carer

 Sarah Somerset-How, 49, and George Webb, 40, have both been jailed for 11 years after being found guilty of holding their victim in slavery/servitude and three counts of ill-treatment by a care worker between 2016 and 2020.

-Shocking pictures released by Sussex Police show Mr Somerset-How lying in a cramped bed while surrounded by bags and dirty laundry.
+Pictures released by Sussex Police show Mr Somerset-How lying in a cramped bed while surrounded by bags and dirty laundry.

 Jurors heard that the pair’s treatment of their victim was uncovered by a friend as well as by the victim’s sister Kate Somerset-Holmes, an actress who has appeared in Holby City and Silent Witness.